ethangraham2001/ba6-summaries/markdown/cs320/lecture04.md

 Given two context-free grammars $G_1, G_2$ deciding whether $L(G_1) = L(G_2)$
 is undecidable.

+#### Pushdown Automaton

+A finite-state automaton that uses a stack to keep state of the input it has processes so far.

+Pushdown automata, contrary to DFA or NFA, can recognize context-free grammars.

+- For any PDA, there exists a CFG that generates the same language recognized by it
+- For any CFG, there exists a PDA that recognizes the same language that it generates.

+This equivalence is known as the Chomsky-Schützenberger theorem.

+The stack is just there for keeping internal state of our program - we can do whatever we want to with it.

+The stack is just there for keeping internal state of our program - we can do whatever we want to with it.
+#### Greibach Normal Form

+This is when the right-hand side of all production rules start with a terminal symbol, optionally followed by some variables.
+More precisely, all production rules are of the form

+$$
+A \rightarrow a A_1 A_2 \dots A_n
+$$

+This ensures that every transition rule is either terminal, or ends only in non-terminal symbols.

+Every context free grammar can be transformed into an equivalent Greibach normal form.

+Given a grammar in GNF and a derivable string in the grammar with length $n$, any top-down parser will halt at depth $n$.

 ### Type 3: Regular Grammars

 Productions rules limited to the following forms